Remediate anonymous read access to blob data (Azure Resource Manager deployments)

 • The request is for read access.

-If any of those conditions are not true, then the request will fail.
+If any of those conditions aren't true, the request fails.
 The response code on failure depends on whether the anonymous request was made with a version of the service that supports the bearer challenge.
 The bearer challenge is supported with service versions 2019-12-12 and newer:

 • If the anonymous request was made with a service version that supports the bearer challenge, then the service returns error code 401 (Unauthorized).

-• If the anonymous request was made with a service version that does not support the bearer challenge and anonymous access is disallowed for the storage account, then the service returns error code 409 (Conflict).
+• If the anonymous request was made with a service version that doesn't support the bearer challenge and anonymous access is disallowed for the storage account, then the service returns error code 409 (Conflict).

 • If the anonymous request was made with a service version that does not support the bearer challenge and anonymous access is allowed for the storage account, then the service returns error code 404 (Not Found).